Western Australia - Colonial: 1861-1900.

 Source: State Library of South Australia B54060-63.

-Aspects of the life outside the Telegraph Office.
+7. Aspects of life outside the Telegraph Office.

 Line workers